-Artist: Studio of Tawaraya Sotatsu (Japanese, died ca. 1640)
+Artist: Studio of Tawaraya Sōtatsu (Japanese, died ca. 1640)

-Hanging scroll; ink, color, and gold on paper; 10 x 21 3/4 in.
+Dimensions: 10 x 21 3/4 in.
 (25.4 x 55.2 cm)

 Credit Line: Gift of Chizuko and Frank Korn, in honor of Miyeko Murase, 2006

-This painting is a section of a large painting cut from a pair of folding screens that featured scenes from the eleventh-century novel The Tale of Genji.
+This painting is a section of a larger painting, cut from a pair of folding screens that featured scenes from the eleventh-century novel The Tale of Genji.
 Remounted as a hanging scroll, this scene is from a chapter of the story known as “The Ivy.”
 Kaoru, the son of the novel’s main character, Genji, lies in bed, a folding screen shielding him from the evening wind in the hills of Uji.
 By the faint light of an oil lamp, a maidservant piques the young man’s interest with word of a young woman named Ukifune.
-The bright, thickly applied pigments are considered a hallmark of Sotatsu’s studio, to which the painting has traditionally been attributed.
+The bright, thickly applied pigments are considered a hallmark of Sōtatsu’s studio, to which the painting has traditionally been attributed.